 Artists: Amandine Meyer & Julia Dantonnet

 ‘The Round of Clocks’ by Amandine Meyer and Julia Dantonnet reflects upon human measurement of time and how the mechanisms we use to chart it reveal our vision of the world.
-This stimulating and surprising installation uses circular shapes and animated rotational movements as well as features of the building including the magnificent stained glass window.
+This stimulating and animated rotational movements as well as features of the building including the magnificent stained glass window.

 Artists: Shantidas Riedacker & Dorian Rigal

 Surprising and striking, this dramatic light show encourages people to take another look at the magnificent architecture of St Nicholas’ Chapel.
 A series of abstract patterns and shapes envelop the spire, disrupting our conventional view of the 19th century structure and drawing new attention to it.

 Focusing on the use of natural resources, Guillaume LePoix & Thomas Daveluy create a fascinating depiction of the construction and deconstruction of a building.
 As plants emerge from the ground, we see how different resources and materials are used to create the fabric and living spaces of the building.

 Night Sailors, The Custom House

 Julia Dantonnet has used light and projection to create “Night Sailors” which highlights one of King’s Lynn’s most iconic landmarks, the Custom House.
 Composed with archive images, geographical and stellar maps, “Night Sailors” draws on King’s Lynn’s role as a cradle of development for deep-sea navigation in the Middle Ages.

 Doing Undoing the Tide, 18 New Conduit Street (Vancouver Quarter)